Don't Get Scammed Playing Online Slots

 A Typical Scam Example

-There are a variety of scams operated by rogue casinos.
+Throughout the history of slots there have been a variety of scams operated by rogue casinos.
 These scams don’t last very long before being identified, and the casinos then become blacklisted.
 Illegal money makers include anything designed to rip you off and con you out of money.
 Scams start even before you sign up and open an account with wild advertising promotions offering bonuses of as much as $5,000 to open an account.

 There is also the cash out scams which involve you being locked out of the system, charged ridiculous amounts for withdrawals or never receiving the funds.
 The games themselves can often be scams and designed so that you, or anyone else, never actually wins.
 That’s not to say that if you have a streak of bad luck when playing online that the site is scamming you, it can just feel that way when you are losing.